-The Holiday Season has begun at Disneyland, running from November 12th through January 9th!
+The Holiday Season is an amazing time at Disneyland!
 Decorations abound, special entertainment is throughout the park, there’s several ride layovers and plenty of food to try.
 In this post, we’ll cover all of Disneyland’s Christmas offerings, giving a brief summary of each!

 We won’t get to the entire resort today, opting for a few park specific posts that are easier to sift through instead of one massive guide.
 Instead, we’ll stick to just Disneyland Park in this one.
-Our California Adventure Guide will be coming in a few days and a review of Disney Merriest Nights will be out in December since our party date is November 30th.
+Here’s our California Adventure Christmas Guide and here’s a review of last year’s hard ticket event, Disney Merriest Nights.
+It has not been announced if that event will return.
 If you have pressing questions about something that’s not covered in this guide, let us know in the comments!

 The Christmas season is one of the best times to visit Disney Parks and Disneyland is no exception to that.
 Most of the park is decked out and absolutely gorgeous.
 Yes, there are plenty of special offerings that we’ll cover in this post but the decorations, especially at night, are worth a visit alone.
 Let’s start with those!